Nacurutu/Dark-Themes-SD-WebUI-Automatic1111/README.md

 </details>

 #
-## **Compatible with sd-web-ui-quickcss Extension**
+# **Compatible with sd-web-ui-quickcss Extension**

 How to use with the extension:

-Just clone this repository to the sd-web-ui-quickcss extension root folder.
+Just install the Extension.
+Theme included there.
 #
 **For more information regarding the extension, please visit this repository:**